How to Unblock a Shower Drain Without Chemicals

 Method 2: Wire Hanger

-Straighten out the wire hanger as far as you can, but leave one end in its original shape.
+Straighten out a wire hanger to the greatest extent as you can, but leave one end of the hanger in its original shape.

 Step 2: Create an Hook

-Make a hook that is small at the end of the wire that you just straightened.
+Create a small hook on the end of the wire that you just straightened.

 Step 3: Go fishing for Hair and Debris